 - Education Act 1989 – Part 9 establishes Boards of Trustees of State Schools and the framework for elections, the detail for this is set out in Education (School Trustee Elections) Regulations 2000 (SR 2000/195).
 The Ministry of Education is the administering government department.

 - Local Electoral Act 2001- Sets out the requirements for local elections and polls, including the Single Transferable Vote system used for District Health Board and some council elections.
 Detail is prescribed in the Local Electoral Regulations 2001 (SR 2001/145).
-Note that the central electoral agencies are not involved in these, except for the provision of electoral rolls.
+Note that the Electoral Commission is not involved in these, except for the provision of electoral rolls.
 The Act is administered by the Department of Internal Affairs, the Local Government Commission, and councils (and their appointed electoral officers).

 - New Zealand Public Health and Disability Act 2000 – Schedule 2 sets the framework for the election of District Health Boards.
-Note that the central electoral agencies are not involved in these, except for the provision of electoral rolls.
+Note that the Electoral Commission is not involved in these, except for the provision of electoral rolls.
 The Act is administered by the Ministry of Health.